kashyap0729/kashyap0729/README.md

 # Hi there! 👋 I'm Mamidipalli Rama Chandra Kashyap

 ## 🚀 About Me
-I am a **Software Engineer** with a passion for **Artificial Intelligence, Machine Learning, and Data Engineering**.
-My expertise includes **Deep Learning, NLP, Quantum Computing, and Cloud Data Platforms**.
+I am a **Data Engineer** driven by a deep passion for transforming data into actionable insights and optimizing data workflows.
+My expertise includes designing and optimizing data pipelines, working with cloud platforms like Snowflake utilizing tools such as Databricks, dbt, and Airflow, and implementing machine learning algorithms and AI models."

 - 🔭 Currently working as a **Data Engineer**
 - 🎯 Exploring **Generative AI and Advanced Big Data Applications**
 - 🏗️ Building **AI-driven chatbots and automated data pipelines**
 - 🌱 Learning **dbt, advanced indexing, and optimization techniques**
-- 💡 Interested in **Notion, AI startups, and entrepreneurial opportunities**

 ## 🛠 Tech Stack & Skills
 - **Programming:** Python, SQL, JavaScript